UniversalDependencies/docs/_grc-pos/ADP.md

 ### Postpositions

-In antiquity postpositions were considered to be prepositions which can also in some genre/author appear after their dependent: this is known as an example of anastrophe (Smyth 1920: <a href="http://www.perseus.tufts.edu/hopper/text?doc=Smyth+grammar+175&fromdoc=Perseus%3Atext%3A1999.04.0007" target="_blank">40</a>-<a href="http://www.perseus.tufts.edu/hopper/text?doc=Smyth+grammar+175&fromdoc=Perseus%3Atext%3A1999.04.0007" target="_blank">41</a>; note that accent in dissyllabic prepositions is shifted back).
+In antiquity postpositions were considered to be prepositions which can also in some genre/author appear after their dependents: this is known as an example of anastrophe (Smyth 1920: <a href="http://www.perseus.tufts.edu/hopper/text?doc=Smyth+grammar+175&fromdoc=Perseus%3Atext%3A1999.04.0007" target="_blank">40</a>-<a href="http://www.perseus.tufts.edu/hopper/text?doc=Smyth+grammar+175&fromdoc=Perseus%3Atext%3A1999.04.0007" target="_blank">41</a>; note that accent in dissyllabic prepositions is shifted back).
 Postpositions especially - but not exclusively - occur in poetry.

 #### Examples